AMeng/personal_capital_plus/README.md

 =====================

 A chrome extension for [Personal Capital](https://www.personalcapital.com).
-Allows you to customize the UI by:
+Allows you to customize the UI with these options:

-* Hiding zero balance accounts
+* **Hide zero balance accounts**:
+Hides all accounts from the sidebar with a balance of exactly $0.00.
-* Sorting accounts by balance
+* **Sort accounts by value**:
+Sort accounts in the sidebar desending by dollar value (credit cards are sorted ascending).
+* **Condense accounts list**:
-* Condensing accounts so you can see more accounts at once
+Show more accounts in the sidebar at once by making the display boxes smaller.
+* **Hide help button**:
-* Hiding the floating help button
+Hide the floating help button on the bottom right of the screen.
-* Enabling widescreen display
+* **Hide header background graphs**:
+Hide the graphs behind the account type headers in the sidebar.
+This makes the headings easier to read.

 Installation
 ------------